dfoulkes/CarFactory/README.md

 ##Need To Know

+please **DO NOT edit the tests in anyway**, the premise of this exercise is to get them working.

 So to test your implementation, navigate to the directory of the pom.xml file. enter the following command